LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 ### Enter and Space

 Do not repurpose Enter or Space as structural-navigation commands.
 They retain their page and widget meanings.

+### Route and activation keylabels

+While structural navigation is the foreground mode, use the existing OpenKeyNav keylabel renderer and placement logic to show compact destination hints:

+- `⇥` on the next native Tab destination and `⇧⇥` on the previous one.
+Show these sequential-navigation hints by default, with a configuration switch to hide them.
+- `⇧←` and `⇧→` on the first targets reached by the available previous and next horizontal context commands.
+- `⇧↑` and `⇧↓` on different targets focused by the available broaden and narrow commands.
+When a command changes only the context and retains focus, omit its destination label.
+- `↵` and/or `⎵` on the currently focused target when its native semantics
+  reliably support Enter and/or Space activation.
+- For native HTML radio groups, `←↑` on the previous radio and `→↓` on the next radio because those bare arrows move DOM focus.
+When a two-radio group has one peer in both directions, use `↔↕`.
+Do not intercept the native keys.

+Each target receives at most one keylabel of at most two symbols.
+Combine one-symbol actions when they fit, such as `↵⎵`, with a visible divider that communicates “or.”
+Keep two-symbol chords joined and atomic, and retain the first applicable structural route when routes converge.
+The labels describe the current route without intercepting Tab, Shift+Tab, Enter, or Space.
+Keep labeled targets out of type-to-select matching, but apply the shared keylabel target treatment for as long as their owner-managed labels are visible.
+Use the configured focus-ring color for the label whose target is actively focused, darkening its background only as much as needed for at least 4.5:1 contrast with white text while retaining the existing thin white keylabel outline.
+Omit a horizontal label when the focused widget owns that arrow chord.
+Hide structural labels while Click, Move, or menu is the foreground layer, restore them when structural navigation resumes, and remove them on exit.

 ### Arrow-owning controls and widgets